Data-driven verification and synthesis of stochastic systems via barrier certificates: Introduction

-The common requirement of the approaches mentioned above is the fact that they need a mathematical model of the system. \payam{However, a precise model of dynamical systems is either not available in many application scenarios or too complex to be of any use.
-Therefore, there is a need to develop approaches which are capable of verifying or synthesizing controllers against safety specifications only based on collected data from the system.}
+The common requirement of the approaches mentioned above is the fact that they need a mathematical model of the system.
+However, a precise model of dynamical systems is either not available in many application scenarios or too complex to be of any use.
+Therefore, there is a need to develop approaches which are capable of verifying or synthesizing controllers against safety specifications only based on collected data from the system.

 \textbf{Related Literature.} Data-driven methods have gained significant attentions recently for formally verifying \payam{some} desired specifications.
 A data-enabled predictive control is introduced in \cite{ coulson2020distributionally} that utilizes noisy data of the system and produces optimal control inputs \payam{ensuring} the satisfaction of desired chance constraints with high probability.
 A data-driven model predictive control scheme is proposed in \cite{berberich2020data} which only requires initially measured input-output trajectories together with an upper bound on the \payam{dimension} of the unknown system.
 In \cite{tabuada2020data}, a methodology is developed in order to make a single-input single-output system stable \payam{only} based on data.
 The stability problem of black-box linear switching systems \payam{with desired confidences} is investigated in \cite{kenanian2019data} based on collected data.
 This approach is extended in \cite{wang2019data} by providing a methodology for computing the invariant sets of \payam{discrete-time black-box systems}.
 A novel Bayes-adaptive planning algorithm for data-efficient verification of uncertain Markov decision processes is introduced in \cite{wijesuriya2019bayes}.
-A framework is proposed in \cite{sadraddini2018formal} to provide a formal guarantee on data-driven model identification and \payam{controller synthesis}.
-In \cite{salamati2020data}, a methodology is developed for providing a probabilistic confidence over the \payam{verification of signal temporal logic properties for partially unknown stochastic systems based on collected data.}
+A framework is proposed in \cite{sadraddini2018formal} to provide a formal guarantee on data-driven model identification and controller synthesis.
+In \cite{salamati2020data}, a methodology is developed for providing a probabilistic confidence over the verification of signal temporal logic properties for partially unknown stochastic systems based on collected data.
+The authors in \cite{plambeck2022} propose a framework to learn a decision tree as a model for a black box continuous system.